 sudo certbot --nginx -d your-domain.com

-- Update your DNS settings to point to your server’s IP address:
+Log in to your domain registrar and update the DNS A record to point your domain to your server’s public IP address:

 Type | Name | Value |